-The concept of combining breakfast and lunch into one super meal isn’t perhaps quite as ground-breaking as it was a few years ago.
+Brunch in Brighton, in our humble opinion, offers some of the best options anywhere in the UK.
+Sure, the concept of combining breakfast and lunch into one super meal isn’t perhaps quite as ground-breaking as it was a decade or so ago.
 However, that doesn’t mean that brunch is any less popular than it was when the concept was first conceived.
 Millennials and adults alike still love to flock to cafés and restaurants offering the late-morning meal whenever they have the opportunity.
 What’s more brunch is by no means just a case of avocado on toast with a poached egg anymore; brunch menus these days tend to cover a fair bit of ground.
 A variety of different styles and genres of restaurants now offer brunch and that’s certainly the case in Brighton.

-With such a range of different brunch spots around in Brighton, we wouldn’t blame you for feeling a bit overwhelmed.
+With such a range of different brunch spots in and around Brighton, we wouldn’t blame you for feeling a bit overwhelmed.
 That’s why we’ve put together a guide below to the best brunch in Brighton to help you find the perfect place.
-So, whether you live in Brighton and are looking to discover somewhere new, or are visiting for a few days and want to try the best places, we’ve got you covered.
+So, whether you live here and are looking to discover somewhere new, or are visiting for a few days and want to try the best places, we’ve got you covered.

 The New Club